 Everything such as lights and water should be in working condition, especially if the lease states that water and lights are included in their monthly rent.
 This, however, does not mean that landlords are responsible for keeping the unit neat, clean, and tidy.

 Landlords, on the other hand, need to ensure that they are responsible for any type of daily wear and tear that might occur in and around the unit – this is damage that has resulted from the everyday use of an item or weather damage.
 This is applicable even if the tenant has used that item.

 Good examples of things that need regular maintenance are door handles, locks, gates, pool pumps, and geysers.
 Repair or replacement of these items should happen as soon as possible.
 Things of the aesthetics, like repainting the walls, can happen later at a pre-arranged date.

-If the property is in a sectional title complex, he notes, some exterior maintenance items, such as waterproofing or garden upkeep, may be the responsibility of the body corporate rather than the individual landlord, and this will then also need to be spelled out in the lease.
+If the property is in a sectional title complex, some exterior maintenance items like waterproofing or garden upkeep might be the responsibility of the body corporate and not the landlord.
+This should also be stipulated in the lease.

 Need for inspection report

 There should be no room for doubt or dispute that any items are beyond fair wear and tear or that have been deliberately caused will be the responsibility of the tenant.

 And this is exactly where the importance of detailed ingoing and outgoing inspection reports will become especially evident, and once again prove the value of working with an experienced and thorough managing agent.